Type to search

 Daroji Bear park - Hampi itinerary

-While Hampi is famous for the rocky landscape and heritage monuments, it is has a surprise hidden for wildlife lovers too.
-The Daroji wildlife sanctuary is home to the endangered sloth bear among other species like peafowls, mongoose, etc. However, there are a few points to note before you visit-
+The Daroji Wildlife Sanctuary is home to the endangered sloth bear among other species like peafowls, mongoose, etc. However, there are a few points to note before you visit-

-• There is no organized safari, the entry fee allows you to enter the forest and explore it on your own
+• There is no organized safari, the entry fee allows you to enter the forest and explore it on your own.

-• There is no jeep or car rental service here, so you need to hire a car from Hampi
+• There is no jeep or car rental service here, so you need to hire a car from Hampi.

 • Entry Fee is quite expensive at Rs.
 250/- per person

-• No extra fee for the car, but you are not allowed to enter the forest without a car
+• No extra fee for the car, but you are not allowed to enter the forest without a car.

-• There are no toilet or drinking water facilities here
+• There are no toilet or drinking water facilities here.

-• You need to climb a watchtower which is not disability-friendly
+• You need to climb a watchtower which is not disability-friendly.

-• Best time to see a bear is after 3 pm but you should have at least 2-hours
+• Best time to see a bear is after 3 pm but you should have at least 2 hours.

 Four kilometers from the main entrance lies the watchtower, where you need to park the car and climb up.
 This is where you are supposed to take out your binoculars and high-zoom cameras and start looking for sloth bears.
 The forest is dense and the black bear is difficult to spot.
-We stayed there for about 30 minutes and returned without seeing a glimpse of the animal.
-Patience is the key to watching wildlife, that’s something we learned on our six-hour Bandipur tiger safari.
-However, we wanted to return for the coracle-ride, hence we had to leave by 5:00 pm.

 If you have only 1 day in Hampi, just skip Daroji National Park and Hippie island.